edmunds/edmunds.github.io/_posts/2018-11-06-Open-Sourcing-Databricks-Integration-Tools-at-Edmunds.md

+---
+layout: post
-## Open Sourcing Databricks Integration Tools at Edmunds
+title: Open Sourcing Databricks Integration Tools at Edmunds
+tags: [All Things Tech]

+featured-summary: <p>Edmunds data engineering has created 2 new open source projects to integrate with Databricks.</p>

+summary: Edmunds data engineering has created 2 new open source projects to integrate with Databricks.
+---

 ## What is Databricks and How is it Useful for Edmunds?